Preservationists, railroad battle again over Rail Bridge; AG weighs in on bridge ownership

 That stipulation in a working agreement involving the railroad, Peterson, the Coast Guard and FORB focused on removal of the bridge.

-The State Historical Board during a Friday afternoon meeting discussed whether it had the authority to block destruction of the bridge under state law that protects historical and archaeological sites.
+The State Historical Board during a March 3 meeting discussed whether it had the authority to block destruction of the bridge under state law that protects historical and archaeological sites.
 Wrigley informed the group that it did not have that authority, since "it is a private entity that owns the bridge."

 "It doesn't mean you can't weigh in," he said.